EvanHerman/timeline-express/readme.txt

 = 1.3.6 - December xx, 2016 =
 - Set year icons to white.
 - Alphabetically sort the returned add-ons array.
+- Refactor many of the functions contained within.
+- Adjusted i18n strings on options page.
+- Shifted around the `timeline_express_custom_date_format` filter so it is referenced in more locations.
+- Introduced a new helper to format the jQuery UI picker for international users.

 = 1.3.5 - December 15th, 2016 =
 - Adjusted the links on the add-ons page to lead to https://www.wp-timelineexpress.com/add-ons/